Aaron-Langham/NinjaRMM-Device-Disk-Report/README.md

 This Script can be run on anything that has access to the internet and can run PowerShell, e.g. Desktop, Server, Linux, Docker Container, Azure FunctionApp, etc

+V4: Sends email via SMTP
+V5: Sends email via Microsoft 365 (only supports email from that)
+V6: Same as V5 but now with threading so now it's 'up to' 6x faster (statistics gathered in my grand total of 1 test)

 Getting API Key:
   Go to NinjaRMM/NinjaOne portal > Administration > Apps > API > Client App IDs
   Add